Pholidoscelis maynardii

-Pholidoscelis maynardi, commonly known as the Great Inagua ameiva, the Inagua ameiva, and the Inagua blue-tailed lizard, is species of lizard, a member of the family Teiidae.
+Pholidoscelis maynardii, commonly known as the Great Inagua ameiva, the Inagua ameiva, and the Inagua blue-tailed lizard, is species of lizard, a member of the family Teiidae.
 The species is endemic to the Bahamas.
 Three subspecies have been described.

 Etymology

-The specific name, maynardi, is in honor of American ornithologist Charles Johnson Maynard.
+The specific name, maynardii, is in honor of American ornithologist Charles Johnson Maynard.

 Description

-Males of Pholidoscelis maynardi measure an average of 72 mm (2.83 in) snout-to-vent length (SVL), and females average 70 mm (2.76 in) SVL.
+Males of Pholidoscelis maynardii measure an average of 72 mm (2.83 in) snout-to-vent length (SVL), and females average 70 mm (2.76 in) SVL.

 Diet

-Pholidoscelis maynardi is mainly insectivorous, however, little is known of its natural history.
+Pholidoscelis maynardii is mainly insectivorous, however, little is known of its natural history.

 Habitat

-Pholidoscelis maynardi is often encountered in the upper beach zone.
+Pholidoscelis maynardii is often encountered in the upper beach zone.
 It prefers sandy and loamy areas, but is also found in rocky and sparse vegetative areas.